-*This tour may include other guests going to separate plantations.
+This tour may include guests traveling to separate plantations; this will not affect your experience.

 Magnolia Plantation is one of Charleston’s oldest and most spectacular plantations.
 It is an incredibly beautiful and historical site that includes a variety of botanical gardens and horticulture mixed with immense culture and heritage.
 Join Chicora Tours in seeing the beauty of Magnolia Plantation!
 The Magnolia Plantation Tour includes a guided historic house tour, a private nature train ride around the swamps and gardens and a private Slavery to Freedom tour.
 Transportation is provided from Downtown Charleston at the Charleston Visitor Center at 375 Meeting Street, Charleston, SC 29403.
 Transportation is provided in our spacious, luxurious and climate controlled Mercedes-Benz Sprinter Van.